 Purpose: Reduces friction, prevents rust, and ensures smooth operation.

-Tips: Use manufacturer-recommended lubricants and maintain oil level.
+Tips: Use manufacturer-recommended lubricants and apply them sparingly to avoid buildup.

 4. Inspect for Wear and Damage